-Contractual Services Subrecipient vs. Contractor Determination subcontracting requirements below.
+Contractual Services Subrecipient vs. Contractor Determination

+Subrecipients utilizing funds in the Contractual Services budget category must adhere to the subcontracting requirements below.
 All subrecipients should review the "OJP Subaward vs. Procurement Toolkit" for information regarding the two types of subcontracting.